 Then make sure you do what you say you're going to do.
 Look into the situation as fast as you can and respond both publicly and privately once you determine what the issue is and/or have it resolved.

 These types of problems that occasionally arise with online banking are also good reasons why you need to designate one staff member to be on call at ALL times, including evenings and weekends.
 If people can't access their accounts and share that with you online, they will expect a response within a couple of hours.
 You should meet these expectations of a quick response time whenever possible.

-If someone posts something that is clearly incorrect, instead of answering with a "well, you're wrong" kind of attitude, try to guide them to the right answer.
+If there is a less than positive post, instead of answering with a "well, you're wrong" type of attitude, guide them to resolve the situation.

-The only time you should delete a comment is if it is CLEARLY off topic, destructive, spam, profanity, includes personal or account details or is about illegal activity.
+Tip: The only time you should delete a comment is if it is destructive, spam, individual includes profanity, includes personal or account details or is regarding illegal activity.

 With clients we always recommend they consider running some social media contests on their various platforms, just to get the proverbial 'ball rolling'.
 These contests have ranged from the old-school 'Page-Like' contest, which are now against Facebook promotion guidelines, to 'selfie' contests and perhaps even a larger incentive prizes like a paid mortgage for a year!!